At least 12 killed in New York City apartment fire

 He added: "This will rank as one of the worst losses of life to a fire in many, many years.
 This is the worst fire tragedy we have seen in this city in at least a quarter century."

-The victims range in age from one to more than 50 years old, de Blasio said.
-A nearby school has been set up as a shelter to house those who were evacuated from the building.
+“What woke me up was the smoke, because I thought it was my building," he said.

-Few official details of the blaze were immediately available.
-WABC-TV, the New York affiliate of the ABC television network, said the fire erupted shortly before 7pm on the third floor of a five-storey building at 2363 Prospect Avenue.
+No heavy damage to the exterior of the building was visible in news footage and photographs.

-The New York City Fire Department said on its Twitter account that 15 serious injuries to civilians were reported in the four-alarm blaze and that more than 160 firefighters were on the scene.
+The New York City Fire Department said more than 160 firefighters responded to the four-alarm blaze.

-A photograph posted on Twitter by the fire department showed two fire trucks with two ladders extended to the upper floors of a brick building bathed in flood lights.
+Pictures posted on Twitter by the fire department showed two fire trucks with aerial ladders extended to the upper floors of a brick building bathed in flood lights, and firefighters on the fire escape outside what appeared to be a second- or third-floor unit.

-The five-alarm fire broke out in the building in the city's northernmost borough at around 7pm (8am Friday, Singapore time) on a bitterly cold night, with temperatures well below freezing.
+The number of civilian fire fatalities in New York City last year dropped to 48, the fewest in the 100 years since record-keeping began, the FDNY said on its website.